Hiroshi Miyamura: Personal life and death

 Miyamura married Tsuruko "Terry" Tsuchimori (August 13, 1925 – December 10, 2014).
 He had three children and four grandchildren.
-One grandchild, Marisa, is an officer in the United States Air Force.
-He has resided in Gallup, New Mexico, since his discharge from the army, where he established a career as an automobile mechanic and service station owner.
+One grandchild, Marisa Akimi Miyamura, graduated from the United States Air Force Academy and is an officer in the United States Air Force.
+He resided in Gallup, New Mexico, after his discharge from the army, where he established a career as an automobile mechanic and service station owner.
 Miyamura remained active in supporting fellow veterans including work with the Wounded Warrior Project.
 Miyamura was a Lifetime Member of Veterans of Foreign Wars Post 1.
 On Memorial Day 2018, his story was portrayed during the National Memorial Day Concert on the West Lawn of the US Capitol in Washington, D.C.

 In recognition of Miyamura's activities involving youth in his community, he received the 2014 Director's Community Leadership Award from the Albuquerque division of the FBI.

 As the 2014 Nisei Week Grand Marshal, Miyamura led the Grand Parade on August 10, 2014.

 In November 2022, it was announced that Miyamura joined the National Board of the State Funeral for War Veterans organization, which is dedicated to "convince Congress to pass legislation to grant a State Funeral for the last Medal of Honor recipients from the Korean and Vietnam Wars, as a final salute to all the men and women who served."

 Miyamura died in Phoenix, Arizona, on November 29, 2022, at the age of 97.
 He was buried with full military honors at Sunset Memorial Park in Gallup.

 Namesakes

 In his hometown, Gallup, New Mexico, an area is named Miyamura in his honor, as are Hiroshi H. Miyamura High School and the Miyamura Overpass, an interchange on I-40.

+In October 2023, President Biden signed a bill to designate the clinic of the Department of Veterans Affairs in Gallup, New Mexico, as the Hiroshi "Hershey" Miyamura VA Clinic.

+At Fort Stewart, Georgia, home of the United States Army’s 3d Infantry Division, Gate 5 is named the CPL Hiroshi Miyamura Gate.